Tagline: In war you have to kill to stay alive … on the streets of New York, it’s often the same.

 Though the movie’s violence can be considered tame by today’s standards ― a spectacular beheading within the first two minutes not withstanding ― it is the implications and lack of insight that pang of nihilism, making for some pretty startling viewing.
 Because of Ginty’s inability to portray any kind of notable character evolution, his moral crusade seems like outright insanity, and when the pursuing detective James Dalton (Christopher George) inevitably sees the error of his ways and gives the City’s most notorious and horrifically creative killer a pass, you realise that the screenplay didn’t give Ginty a chance.
 Just imagine such a plot development in today’s world.
 It’s unthinkable.
 But back in 1980 it was completely reasonable.

 The movie does have some visual authenticity.
 Glickenhaus does a fine job of capturing the grainy underbelly of ’80s New York with some rather nice framing of the city at large, giving us a few relatively decent stunts to boot.
-We also get an opening scene in Vietnam that cost a pretty penny (twenty percent of the movie’s $2,000,000 budget), though the scene was actually shot at Indian Dunes National Park in California, regardless of the movie’s claims to the contrary.
-Still, it’s still pretty impressive for a movie with such monetary restrictions.
+We also get an opening scene in Vietnam that cost a pretty penny (twenty percent of the movie’s $2,000,000 budget), though the scene was actually shot at Indian Dunes National Park in California, though it’s still pretty impressive for a movie with such monetary restrictions.
 We also have a by-the-numbers romance between Dalton and Dr. Megan Stewart, but even with the added bonus of The Brood‘s Samantha Eggar, the narrative fails to register, with no time to develop beyond noisy meetings in a club that defy dialogue.
 I was also disappointed by the fact that, unlike its wholly misleading promotional poster, Ginty doesn’t walk around in a bicycle helmet wielding a flamethrower, which was half the reason why I was looking forward to seeing the movie.
 He does use one in an early scene as a source of intimidation, but I was expecting the biker version of Jason Voorhees setting goons on fire left, right and centre.
 Underhanded ’80s promotion, you gotta love it!

 Another notable face comes in the form of future Cannon go-to Steve James, who in 1985 would subject the American Ninja screenplay to rewrites in order to transform his character from an inane subordinate into the brick shithouse with the million dollar smile action fans would grow to love.
 It’s not surprising when you consider his role here: a helpless black sidekick to McGinty’s benevolent white knight, though the use of the word benevolent is spurious at best, as are most elements of this film.
 James, who was originally cast as a peripheral bartender before impressing so much with his reading that he landed a supporting role, is twice the personality of his white counterpart.
 If it was me, I would have given the geezer a pair of nun chucks and cast him alongside Michael Dudikoff, perhaps pitched the idea to the Cannon Group.
 Just saying.